momen567/shinner/README.md

 After that, simply run the tool using `python3 shinner.py`

 # 🖤 Support
 Join my [Discord](https://madebyzuoa.github.io/discord) for support, only if you have an issue with the tool itself and not your PC.
 If you don't know how to use a command line and python, you shouldn't be using my tool.

+# ℹ️ Information
+This tool was made for educational purposes only.